 doesn't really have an ending other than the game causing a glitch when you've reached the higher levels.

-Looking at it, it's best for casual gamers who don't have the luxury, time and energy to do their research and shopping for the real, authentic console with game cartridges, preventing from the dreading blinking screens and blowing on the cartridge pins to get the games to work.
+Looking at it, it's best for casual gamers who don't have the luxury, time and energy to do their research and shop for the real, authentic console with game cartridges, preventing from the dreading blinking screens and blowing on the cartridge pins to get the games to work.
 Saying that explains why someone like myself hasn't glued my face to the retail doors waiting for a new stock to be available.
 Online?
 Oh man, if you only knew....I took these screenshots to showcase the highest-priced systems currently available today:

 "Seller does not offer returns" after purchasing?
 You can't get any more suspicious than that.